Carnegie undergraduate vacation scholarships

 - It aims to encourage students to consider postgraduate studies.

-- The project must address a specific hypthesis or research question.
+- The project must address a specific hypothesis or research question.

-- The scheme provides a stipend of £250 per week.
+- The scheme provides a weekly stipend equivalent to the Scottish Living Wage Rate.

 - The scholarships can't be used for language study or for participating in summer schools.